Now booking for our Montrose office!

 What I do:

-Whatever your starting point, you deserve to become the become the author of your own story.
+Whatever your starting point, you deserve to become the author of your own story.
 That doesn’t mean you’re on your own, though — people seek out a therapist because they need someone with the training, objectivity, and perspective they need to gain their own clarity.
-Often, that means I’m providing opportunities for you to challenge unhelpful thinking in a compassionate and supportive way.
+Often, that means I’m providing opportunities for you to uncover the strength to come out from the shadows of what limits you — a toxic relationship, disordered attachment, or… anything!

-I work with children, adolescents, and adults through a collaborative, strengths-based approach.
+I work with children, adolescents, and adults through a collaborative, strengths-based approach, including couples and families.

-- Individual, couple, and family therapy service at a reduced rate
+- Individual, couple, and family therapy services (private pay and insurance options)

 - Virtual sessions available for anyone in the state of Texas